AwalaApp/specs/rs007-pohttp.md

 In some cases, it may also be desirable for a relaying gateway to expose an HTTP interface so it can receive parcels from certain endpoints.
 For example, a Shell script in a legacy system could use `curl` to deliver parcels.

-As an external PDC, the only operation supported by this binding is [parcel delivery](#parcel-delivery).
+As an Internet-based PDC, the only operation supported by this binding is [parcel delivery](#parcel-delivery).

 ## Binding hint

 The [hint](rs000-core.md#addressing) for this binding MUST be `https`.
 For example, `rne+https://api.example.com/relaynet` would be a valid [public endpoint](rs000-core.md#endpoint-messaging-protocol) address and it would correspond to the HTTP URL `https://api.example.com/relaynet`.
-(Per RS-000, external PDCs are required to use TSL or equivalent.)
+(Per RS-000, Internet-based PDCs are required to use TSL or equivalent.)

 ## Parcel Delivery